 - 1. Make changes to the plan location list when necessary. - 2.
-Update floor plans whenever modifications are made. - 3.
+Verify all local telephone numbers, including the ones in the phone tree, annually. - 3.
+Update floor plans whenever modifications are made. - 4.
 Review procedures after all emergencies and drills and make changes as needed.
-Check procedures for completeness and accuracy. - 4.
-Update equipment and supply lists on a regular basis, and at least once each year. - 5.
+Check procedures for completeness and accuracy. - 5.
+Update equipment and supply lists on a regular basis, and at least once each year. - 6.
 Purchase additional supplies if necessary and as the budget will allow.
-For assistance, contact EHS. - 6.
+For assistance, contact EHS. - 7.
 Identify local support-supplies, expertise, volunteers-for immediate help.

-- 7. Complete the Post-Emergency Critique Form after any emergency response. - 8.
-Complete the Post-Emergency Critique Form following all drills and exercises. - 9.
+- 8. Complete the Post-Emergency Critique Form after any emergency response. - 9.
+Complete the Post-Emergency Critique Form following all drills and exercises. - 10.
 Work with the UNM Emergency Manager, UNM PD, and EHS to ensure training and evaluation programs are appropriate, practical, and current.